igwed93/alx-system_engineering-devops/0x02-shell_redirections/README.md

-100-empty_casks finds all empty files and directories in the current directory and all subdirectories lists all files with the .gif extension in the current directory and subdirectories 102-acrostic decodes acrostics that use the first letter of eachline
+100-empty_casks finds all empty files and directories in the current directory and all subdirectories lists all files with the .gif extension in the current directory and subdirectories 102-acrostic decodes acrostics that use the first letter of eachline 103-the_biggest_fan parses webservers logs in TSV format as input and displays the 11 hosts or IP addreses which did the most requests